Yogesh-K-Matkar/react_concept_react_app/README.md

                 },
                 ]);

-b. useNavigate:- This hook is used to navigate, especially to the immediate previous URL/Page.
+    6.2. useNavigate:- This hook is used to navigate, especially to the immediate previous URL/Page.
 Can also navigate to any URL/Page.

        Syntax:-

              import { useNavigate } from "react-router-dom";

              const navigate = useNavigate();

              <button className="btn btnclose" onClick={() => navigate(-1)}>
             		Go Back